 Elsevier's mission is to help science and healthcare realize its full potential through quality content, analytics and inclusion.
 But if research has blind spots, datasets are incomplete or medical treatments don't incorporate gender dimensions, we cannot truly serve our communities.
-We bring together the best minds in our with the Gender Summit, providing awards for women in STEM through the Elsevier Foundation, and publishing research on women's participation, career progression and perceptions.
+We bring together the best minds in our I&D Advisory Board, cooperating on meaningful partnerships with the Gender Summit, providing awards for women in STEM through the Elsevier Foundation, and publishing research on women's participation, career progression and perceptions.
+Our recent report, Making progress towards a more inclusive research ecosystem, captures the meaningful interventions we are making to create greater diversity in editorial boards, conferences and research.